Warring States Papers

 No "postmodern" approaches or presentist expositions.
-We intend to explore the past "as it was," and not to expound its relevance for the present day.
+We take the view that the past objectively exists, and we intend to explore the past "as it was," not to expound its relevance for the present day.

 Comparative Studies of more than one ancient situation, or an ancient and a modern situation, are very welcome.

 Language.
 English.
 Translations of brief articles of uncommon importance, whether recent or not, are in principle acceptable.
 Translators should secure the necessary authorization from the original author or publisher.